ecnepsnai/otto/docs/protocol.md

 # Process

-Except in host registration (which does not use the Otto protocol), Otto Servers always connect to Otto clients, never the other way around.
+Except in host registration (which does not use the Otto protocol), Otto Servers always connect to Otto clients, however the Otto protocol is not request then reply, such as HTTP.

 When a message is received the recipient must first determine wether or not it can understand the message by checking the protocol version.
 Otto clients will refuse messages using different protocol versions.